Corporate Governance

 Measures to Achieve Management Style that is Conscious of Capital and Share Price

-With regard to the cost of capital, the Company's cost of equity and WACC are calculated based on finance theory with the assistance of outside experts, and the actual results and trends of such figures are shared with the Board of Directors.
-In making capital investment and other decisions, the Company verifies the reasonableness of such decisions by performing economic feasibility calculations using hurdle rates that take into account the cost of capital described above.
+Regarding cost of capital, the Company's cost of shareholder’s equity and WACC are calculated based on finance theory with the assistance of outside experts, and the actual results and trends of such figures are shared with the Board of Directors.
+We recognize that our WACC, calculated using the Capital Asset Pricing Model (CAPM), is approximately 8%.
+On the other hand, we use the DCF method when making decisions on capital investments, etc., and set the discount rate used in the calculation at a hurdle rate of 10%, which is higher than our WACC and which we verify and deem rational.

-Further, the Company is working to achieve the policies and management targets set forth in its current mid-term business plan (fiscal 2021–fiscal 2023) with the mission of “to contribute to technological innovation in society through motion control technology,” targeting an operating profit margin of 20% or higher for profitability, ROE of 10% or higher for efficiency, and a payout ratio of 30% or higher for shareholder returns.
-The mid-term business plan is discussed and approved by the Board of Directors, and progress is reported at a Board of Directors meeting held at the end of each fiscal year.
-The management team takes the initiative in reviewing, analyzing, and evaluating plans for the appropriate allocation of management resources.
+Furthermore, we are working to achieve the policies and management targets of our medium-term business plan covering fiscal 2024 through 2026 with the mission of “To contribute to innovation in the society by our motion control technology.”
+Profitability targets for the final year of the plan, fiscal 2026, are an operating profit margin of 15–20% and an EBITDA margin of 25–30%; efficiency targets are ROE and ROIC each above cost of shareholders’ equity, at least 10%; the stability target is an equity ratio of at least 70%; and the shareholder return target is a dividend payout ratio of at least 30%.
+The mid-term business plan is discussed and approved by the Board of Directors, and progress is reported at the Board of Directors meeting at the end of each fiscal year, with the management team taking the initiative in examining, analyzing, and evaluating the plan to ensure appropriate allocation of management resources.

-The President and Representative Director and the CFO explain initiatives and progress at analyst briefings, with the materials and scripts used in these briefings posted on the Company’s website.
+The representative director and director/CFO explain these initiatives and their progress at financial results briefings for analysts, and the materials and scripts for the briefings are published on the Company website.

 ・Results briefing materials: https://www.hds.co.jp/english/ir/event/accounts/